vuejs/v2.vuejs.org/source/guide/events.md

 ## Invoke Handler with Expression

 `targetVM` could be useful when `v-on` is used with `v-repeat`, since the latter creates a lot of child ViewModels.
-However, it is often more convenient and explicit to use an invocation expression passing in the current alias, which equals the current data object being interated on:
+However, it is often more convenient and explicit to use an invocation expression passing in the current alias, which equals the current data object being iterated on:

 ``` html
 <ul id="list">